cwi-dis/ambulant/third_party_packages/readme.txt

 libxml2:
 	Only for SMIL 3 support.
 Download source from <http://www.xmlsoft.org>.
 	There are no releases, only hourly snapshots it seems.
-Copy libxml2-2.6.69 into third_party_packages (if the name has changed you may need to change some Ambulant projects to refer to the new name.
+Copy libxml2-2.7.3 into third_party_packages (if the name has changed you may need to change some Ambulant projects to refer to the new name.)

 	Building libxml2 should be handled by the projects/*/third_party_packages.sln.
-	In case it fails: read the instructions in libxml2-2.6.69/win32 and do it yourself.
+	In case it fails: read the instructions in libxml2-2.7.3/win32 and do it yourself.

 	Do not install the libs and binaries.